Program notes

 Act I

-There is a great turmoil at the Minola's house.
-The beautiful Bianca wants so much to get married but her father, Battista, has decided that she can't marry until her older sister, Caterina the shrew, does.
-Lucenzio is a rich nobleman from Pisa who falls in love with Bianca at first sight and understands that he can't court her until Caterina finds a husband.
-However he decides to woo her anyway under her father's nose, masquerading himself as a tutor.
-Petruccio, a rich nobleman from Verona, arrives to Padova and hears from his servant Grumio that Caterina Minola has a generous dowry.
-He then decides to woo her despite her wild behavior.
-The act ends with the wedding of Petruccio and his shrew.
+There is turmoil in the Minola household.
+The beautiful Bianca wishes to marry, but her father Battista has decided that she cannot wed until her older sister, the “shrewish” Caterina, finds a husband.
+Lucenzio, a wealthy nobleman from Pisa, falls in love with Bianca at first sight.
+Realizing that he cannot openly court her until Caterina is married, he disguises himself as a tutor in order to remain close to her.
+Meanwhile, Petruccio—a rich nobleman from Verona—arrives in Padova, hears that Caterina has a generous dowry, and decides to woo her despite her fearsome reputation.
+The act ends with the surprising wedding of Petruccio and his shrew.

 Scene I